smahmadpanah/smahmadpanah.github.io/_pages/about.md

 - Research visitor at <a href="https://research.google/">Google Zurich</a> hosted by <a href="https://www.linkedin.com/in/santiago-sal-diaz-9b562ab2/">Santiago Diaz</a>, February 2024
 - Invited speaker of <a href="https://team.inria.fr/splits/team-seminars/">Inria SPLiTS Seminars</a> and research visitor hosted by <a href="https://www-sop.inria.fr/members/Tamara.Rezk/">Tamara Rezk</a>, February 2024
 - Speaker and research visitor at <a href="https://aut.ac.ir/en">Amirkabir (Tehran Polytechnic)</a> and <a href="https://en.sharif.edu/">Sharif</a> universities, January 2024
-- Invited speaker of <a href="https://www.csc.kth.se/tcs/seminars/seminars.html">KTH Security and Theoretical CS Seminars</a> and research visitor hosted by Musard Balliu, February 2023
+- Invited speaker of <a href="https://www.csc.kth.se/tcs/seminars/seminars.html">KTH Security and Theoretical CS Seminars</a> and research visitor hosted by <a href="https://people.kth.se/~musard/">Musard Balliu</a>, February 2023
-- Research visitor at <a href="https://www.mdu.se/en/malardalen-university">Mälardalen University</a>, hosted by Daniel Hedin, September and October 2023
+- Research visitor at <a href="https://www.mdu.se/en/malardalen-university">Mälardalen University</a>, hosted by <a href="https://www.mdu.se/en/malardalen-university/staff?id=dhn03">Daniel Hedin</a>, September and October 2023

 ### Talks
 - Speaker at <a href="https://shiftleft.proj.kth.se/Workshop/SecondWorkshop/SecondWorkshop.html">ShiftLeft</a> workshop, 2025